 3. Kyle Phillips, DE, NY Jets

-It seemed like Phillips was well on his way to becoming a fixture in the Jets' defensive line rotation, however, that rookie season has proved to be the peak of his career to this point.
+It seemed as though Phillips was set to become a fixture in the Jets' front-seven for the next few years.
+Unfortunately, that rookie season has proved to be the highlight of his career to this point.

 Phillips played seven games in 2020 before suffering a serious ankle injury that would land him on the season-ending injured reserve.
 He really hasn't recovered since.